 6. Offer a trained response team when conflict threatens the well-being of a local congregation.

-Committee on Preparation for Ministry (CPM)
+Commission on Preparation for Ministry (CPM)

 1. Providing orientation for individuals and sessions considering church vocations.

 2. Prayerfully discerning the work of the Holy Spirit in the lives and ministries of Inquirers and Candidates under care of the Presbytery.